yetka/capstone-plan/README.md

 ### List of additional features:
 #### Admin panel:
 * Authentication for admin.
+* Admin can see chart with room availability during the year ( Gannt chart).
-* When request is accepted - send confirmation letter to user.
+* When guest's request is accepted - it sends confirmation letter to user.
 #### User panel:
 * User can choose the language the page is displayed in (plus currency).
 * Welcome information.